apify/proxy-chain/README.md

     // * connectionId - Unique ID of the HTTP connection.
 It can be used to obtain traffic statistics.
     prepareRequestFunction: ({ request, username, password, hostname, port, isHttp, connectionId }) => {
         return {
-            // Require clients to authenticate with username 'bob' and password 'TopSecret'
+            // If set to true, the client is sent HTTP 407 resposne with the Proxy-Authenticate header set,
+            // requiring Basic authentication.
+Here you can verify user credentials.
             requestAuthentication: username !== 'bob' || password !== 'TopSecret',

             // Sets up an upstream HTTP proxy to which all the requests are forwarded.
             // If null, the proxy works in direct mode, i.e. the connection is forwarded directly
             // to the target server.
 This field is ignored if "requestAuthentication" is true.
+            // The username and password should be URI-encoded, in case it contains some special characters.
+            // See `parseUrl()` function for details.
             upstreamProxyUrl: `http://username:password@proxy.example.com:3128`,

             // If "requestAuthentication" is true, you can use the following property
-            // to define a custom error message instead of the default "Proxy credentials required"
+            // to define a custom error message to return to the client instead of the default "Proxy credentials required"
             failMsg: 'Bad username or password, please try again.', };
     },